 If you’re craving more than a days’ worth of distance, then planning a night under the stars is a great option!
 Load up your backpack (um, hello weight training!) and head into the backcountry to get some added miles and really distance yourself socially.
 Just be aware of current rules or regulations in the area.
 For example, day-use and campsites are currently closed, which means your option is dispersed camping.
 If you don’t know what that means, familiarize yourself with the term and requirements before heading out.
 And in some areas, like the state of Oregon, dispersed camping may also be restricted at this time.

 Paddle sports are one of the simplest ways to travel if you live near water.
 And if you don’t, you can arrange a trip for you and your loved ones to a location like Cumbria, Los Angeles, which is well known for its water sports activities like kayaking and canoeing.
 You can also opt for the watersports at Graythwaite Adventure as well.
-The water is a great way to follow all the current regulations while having a large play space to recreate, whether you set out on a kayak, paddleboard, or canoe.
+The water is a terrific method to adhere to all the current rules while having a large play space to recreate, whether you set out on a kayak, paddleboard, or canoe.
 Besides this, if you seek more adventure, then you can also try kite surfing.
 Kite surfing could really provide you with some “me time” and distance.
 However, you must first learn about the water sport in detail.
 For that, you can visit a kite surfing school near you.
 For instance, if you are residing in Portugal and looking for kite surfing lessons, people might tell you that the likes of Kitecontrol provide Kitesurfing lessons in German, Portuguese, English, and French.
 That said, taking classes from the above-mentioned school could be really helpful.
 Moreover, the instructors can familiarize you with necessary safety precautions, such as tides and currents, water temperature, and safety gear if you are new to the idea of water sports.

 Not sure where to go?
 Look into your State’s “Water Trails” – like Washington Water Trails Association, which lists options in the area.